How To Have A Good Day

-In How to Have a Good Day, economist and former McKinsey partner Caroline Webb shows readers how to use recent findings from behavioral economics, psychology, and neuroscience to transform our approach to everyday working life.
+In How to Have a Good Day, economist and former McKinsey partner Caroline Webb shows readers how to use findings from behavioural economics, psychology, and neuroscience to transform our approach to everyday working life.

 In How to Have a Good Day, Webb explains how three big scientific ideas can help us be at our best every day.
 She shows us exactly how to apply this science to our plans, tasks and conversations, in step-by-step guidance that allows us to: